Target for Tonight: Plot

 After text cards explaining RAF Bomber Command chain of command, the film begins with an Avro Anson flying over an RAF base and dropping a box of undeveloped film.
 After developing and analysis, it reveals that a major oil storage facility has been built at Freihausen in the Freiburg region.
 A squadron of Vickers Wellingtons are allocated to attack it that night.
 The planning of a mission to reach and hit the target is depicted, detailing how munitions for the task are selected.
 The two aircraft tasked to lead the attack are to be loaded with incendiary bombs in order to set the wood around the target on fire, whilst the rest of the squadron carry 4 x 500 lb and 1 x 1000 lb high explosive bombs.
 One bomb on each aircraft is a delayed-action bomb.

 The weather forecast is expected to be good, and the aircrews are briefed.
 Among the pilots is P. C. Pickard, a real life RAF officer and holder of the DSO.
-In the film Pickard played Squadron Leader Dixon, the pilot of Wellington "F-OJ", call sign "F for Freddie".
+In the film Pickard is "Squadron Leader Dixon", the pilot of Wellington "F-OJ", call sign "F for Freddie".

 Once the briefing is completed the crew suit up before being driven to their bomber located on the airfield dispersal.
 The station groundcrew assist with the starting of the aircraft's engines, before it taxies to the end of the airfield and with clearance obtained from the runway controller, the crew take off into the dusk.
-The time is 19:51hrs.
+The time is 19 h 51.

-Over Germany the target is reached at 23:45hrs with bombs released at 23:53hrs, the first four falling short of the target but the final one scoring a direct hit.
+Over Germany the target is reached at 23 h 45 with bombs released at 23 h 53, the first four falling short of the target but the final one scoring a direct hit.
 As the aircraft clears the target area it is hit by flak, the radio operator suffers a wound to his leg, his set is put out of action and a hit to the port engine means that the aircraft can barely hold altitude.
 Dixon's crew in "F for Freddie" are the last aircraft to return, by which time fog covers the airfield.
-Tension builds as he locates the base and brings the damaged Wellington down safely, landing back at "Millerton" at 04:15hrs.
+Tension builds as he locates the base and brings the damaged Wellington down safely, landing back at "Millerton" at 4 h 15.
 No aircraft are lost from the mission and the target was set ablaze, so it is considered a complete success.